UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/4_classification.md

 ---

-# Breakout Room

-A person is donating a blood test.
-How would you qualify this?

----

 # Why not use linear regression?

 Suppose we are trying to diagnose a patient with either a *stroke*, *drug overdose*, or *epileptic seizure* based on their symptoms.
 We can code this response as follows